 End Game Consultant

-As a NH real estate broker (one of the many hats I wore during ownership of our sporting lodge), I sold a few properties to guests but mainly used my broker’s license to manage rental property.
+As an NH real estate broker, one of the many hats I wore during the ownership of our sporting lodge, I sold a few properties to guests but mainly used my broker’s license to manage rental property.
 I figured I’ll be the broker in the sale of the lodge, after all, I am excellent at marketing.
 And while I was successful in this endeavor, this was not a walk in the park.

 Hospitality Property Sale Preparation

 Preparing a property for sale is not as simple as vacuuming the floors before a buyer visits.
 Preparing the staff, maintaining or increasing the marketing effort and finishing projects on the property are a few important steps.
 Choosing a seasoned commercial real estate broker to handle the transaction is the most important you will make.
 Research the potential broker’s sale records and reputation.
 We have many tips to share.